albertllousas/table-reservation-microservice/readme.md

 !!IN PROGRESS!!

-Missing:  tx management, outbox pattern, domain events with kafka
+Missing:  outbox pattern, domain events with kafka

 ## Description